Ben Merritt (PhD, 2021)

 Dr. Sunita Yadav (PhD, 2015)

 Sunita designed a project with the Hawaiian endemic plant genus, Schiedea, combining her expertise with GIS with her interest in plant reproductive biology, breeding systems, and population genetics.
+She now works for a federal agency using her mapping expertise and interest in plant species.

 Dr. Susan (Evy) Jaconis (PhD, 2015)